 This is an easy batter that comes together using just two bowls.

-- Corn meal: These cute little pancakes are entirely gluten free.
+- Cornmeal: These cute little corn cakes are entirely gluten free.
 We are just using corn meal, not too coarse, not too fine.
-I used Arrowhead Mills organic corn meal.
+I always have some on hand to make these or gluten-free cornmeal madeleines any time I get a craving.

 - Since we are only using cornmeal, we really need a lot of rising agents, so buttermilk, baking powder, and baking soda are all necessary.